 FHA home loans: Features, benefits and eligibility

 It’s always best to consult with a mortgage expert when deciding if an FHA loan is right for you and your life situation.
-In the meantime, prepare for that all-important conversation by using the FHA mortgage breakdown, below.
+In the meantime, prepare for that all-important conversation by using the FHA mortgage breakdown below.

 FHA loans have no geographical or income restrictions like USDA loans, nor do they require military service like VA loans.
 Among government loans, then, FHA mortgages are especially appealing because more borrowers can apply!
-Indeed, word is spreading among the younger set: In January 2017, FHA loans accounted for 35 percent of Millennial home purchases.¹

 The FHA allows for both streamline and cash-out refinancing.
 With the streamline option, the goals are to get a lower rate and make a lower monthly payment, so the value of the new loan won’t be more than the current loan.
 In this scenario, establishing the home’s value isn’t factored so an appraisal isn’t necessary.
 In the cash-out option, the new loan will be larger, so the home’s value and borrower credit status will have to be re-evaluated.

 The FHA offers home renovation loans that can be used during purchase or refinance transactions.
-Called 203k loans, they come in two versions: The limited, or “streamline” 203k, and the full, or “consultant” 203k.
-The limited 203k is for smaller repairs and improvements that won’t require off-site habitation or exceed $35,000, whereas the full 203k is for major projects without a financial limit that likely require alternative living arrangements.
+Called 203k loans, they come in two versions: The limited, or “streamline” 203k, and the full, or Limited 203k.
+The limited 203k is for smaller repairs and improvements that won’t require off-site habitation or exceed $35,000,1 whereas the full 203k is for major projects without a financial limit that likely require alternative living arrangements.
 This “consultant” 203k is so named because it requires the input and attention of a HUD representative throughout the renovation.

 FHA home loans usually only apply to primary residences, but exceptions can be made when purchasing second homes.
 Among them are vacating a jointly owned property or relocating to another area not within reasonable commuting distance.